 In Billings, however, the average commute to work is quite long.
 On average, people spend 30.36 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small city, Billings doesn't have a public transportation system that people use for their commute.
+Billings is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Billings are slightly less educated than the national average of 21.84% for the average city or town: 14.71% of adults in Billings have a bachelor's degree or advanced degree